loginextsolutions/docs/source/index.html.md

 LogiNext welcomes you to the world of organised logistics.

-Using the LogiNext API, you can integrate all the segments of your delivery logistics and supply chain network into our product platform to create seamless experience for your operations and executive team.
+Using the LogiNext API, you can integrate all the segments of your logistics and supply chain network into our product platform to create seamless experience for your operations and executive team.

-The LogiNext API is designed to allow our client partners to add resources, shipments, plan a route, start the trip, track and follow the updates till the trip is completed and shipment is delivered at the desired location.
+The LogiNext API is designed to allow our client partners to add resources, shipments, plan a route, start the trip, track and follow the updates till the trip is completed and shipment is pickedup/delivered at the desired location.

+Below are few important steps that would explain what it takes for you, as our Client partner, to link your system with LogiNext’s.

+<b><u>Step 1</u></b> –  Please read carefully the Request, Responses and Authentication section so that you can configure things on your end to integrate with LogiNext APIs.

+<b><u>Step 2</u></b> – You will need to get the username and password which will be provided to you either by our system (in case of auto sign-up) or by our assigned CSAs(Customer Service Associate)

+<b><u>Step 3</u></b> – (Optional) If you are planning to consume any of the LogiNext notifications, you will need to share the end-point URL on your system to consume the Webhook.

 # Requests